AkkshayDhaamankar/OfflineFirstAppMechanism/README.md

 - Communication between app layers
   - Kotlin Coroutines for interacting between ViewModel, UseCases and Room DB
-  - Broadcast receiver for receiving updates when work manager finishes syncing a job.
+  - Broadcast receiver for receiving updates when work manager finishes syncing a job
+  - WorkManager with live data in viewmodel to show updates on ui

 Other
   - ViewBinding